Girish-Tech-SCM/Python-App-for-data-entry-/README.md

-Hi.
-This is a python app to enter data on to a excel file.
+Hi everyone, this is a python app to enter data on to a excel file.